siphosethu1998/online-store/README.md

 ## About Project
 - This is a fictional e-commerce website that users can interact with to buy tech gadgets and view them on the cart with the option to select a shipping method.
 You can only add items to cart when you have registered and logged in using your login details.
+You have to log in order to add items to cart

+Link to Live demo : https://online-tech-store.onrender.com/products

 ## Tech Stack
 - React